Turnpike in Lipschitz-nonlinear optimal control: Infinite-dimensional systems

 \item When $d=1$ and $\Omega = (-R, R)$, then both necessary and sufficient conditions on $f$ can be provided ensuring the existence of nontrivial solutions -- see \cite[Theorem 1.2.3]{cazenave2006introduction}. \end{itemize}

 The case of a controlled steady state (namely adding $\overline{u}\one_\omega$ in \eqref{eq: steady.state.heat}) may also be considered, under the condition that the functional $J_T$ is modified appropriately as discussed in \Cref{rem: running.target}.
 The existence of minimizers to $J_T$ again follows by the direct method in the calculus of variations.
+We note that, since $\overline{y}$ is fixed as above, the pair $(u_s, y_s) \equiv (0, \overline{y})$ is the unique solution to the steady optimal control problem